 From the first moment of the film, this is Heather’s idea; it’s Heather’s way or the highway, which makes some of her behavior later so questionable.
 Besides filming her friends’ aggravation and convincing the trio to camp when they want to go home, Heather also loses the map.

 How could someone so organized and so bull-headed just lose the very object that is most important to the whole excursion?
-True, Mike breaks into a slaphappy giggle fit later and insists that he threw the map into the woods, but he could have been convinced to do it – possibly by someone more strong-willed or more vocal…
+Mike breaks into a giggle fit when he claims to have lost the map, but at this point, we can’t really trust anyone in this trio.
+Someone lost the map, but I don’t think it was Mike.

 Finally, there’s the ending of the movie.
-A lot of people are dissatisfied with it, but in essence, Heather screams her head off while filming the inside of the house that we know is the house of The Blair Witch.
+A lot of people are dissatisfied with it; Heather screams her head off while filming the inside of the house that we know is the house of The Blair Witch.
 Then, Heather – as the camera – sees Mike standing in the corner right before the camera falls to the ground.

 Legend has it that when The Blair Witch has one person stand in the corner, the other person is murdered, so Heather must be dead…right?
 Then again, The Blair Witch Project is Heather’s passion project all along.
-Maybe the film’s title isn’t about the subject of the documentary; maybe it’s named after the storyteller.
+We never actually see her die.